Webcomic / Awkward Zombie

 - The Chew Toy:

 - Comically Missing the Point: When Samus reveals Ridley killed her parents, he protests it was only "one time!".

 - The Comically Serious: Marth.
 Most of the time.

-- Crossplayer: If Katie's Author Avatar using the male trainer's outfit during Pokémon strips is any indication.
-Interestingly a bonus strip◊ shows her with a full-pants variant of the RSE female.
+- If Katie's Author Avatar using the male trainer's outfit during Pokémon strips is any indication.
+Interestingly a bonus strip◊ shows her with a full-pants variant of the RSE female, while later comics based on their Gen VI remakes depict Katie once again wearing the male trainer's outfit.

 - As well as Norrin (her husband) wearing a full-pants version of the female player character, starting with B&W. And if you get to the forums, some users have shopped Norrin into wearing the cutoffs version.
 And hairy legs.